Last updated on May 29th, 2020 at 08:31 am

 These are a few attractions that the various conquerors left in Corfu town, surely there are dozens more, all together along with the historical heritage of this city make up one of the most beautiful and culturally richest cities in Greece.

-Corfu is a unique city that today became a very important UNESCO World Heritage Site.
+Corfu is a unique town that today has become a very important UNESCO World Heritage Site.